learn-co-curriculum/dsc-quiz-combinatorics-probability/README.md

 ( ) B

+?: Question 4

-?: You have surveyed 100 individuals and asked them which type of food they enjoy best.
+You have surveyed 100 individuals and asked them which type of food they enjoy best.

 The following two-way table displays data for the sample of individuals who responded to your survey.